AdobeDocs/workfront.en/help/manage-work/issues/convert-issues/convert-issues.md

   </tr>
   <tr>
    <td>Status</td>
    <td>Default status selected for the group on the template.
-If the template is not associated with the group, the project status is set to the default status set by the <span>Workfront administrator</span> in the Project&nbsp;Preferences area of Setup.
+If the template is not associated with the group, the project status is set to the default status set by the Workfront administrator in the Project&nbsp;Preferences area of Setup.
 For information, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a>.</td>
   </tr>
   <tr>
    <td>Priority</td>